About The NTA

 The NTA is a nonprofit organization that was founded in 1980 to promote Country Western dancing, establish communication among dance teachers, develop standardized terminology and school figures, and develop and maintain high standards for teachers to more effectively instruct others in the art and practice of Country Western dancing.

 The NTA is governed by Operating Procedures, Bylaws, and Articles of Incorporation, and consists of an Executive Committee, Zone Directors, and a Dance Committee Chairperson.
-The members of the governing board are elected by the general membership for 2-year staggered terms.
+The members of the governing board are elected by the general membership for 2 and 3 year staggered terms.
 The Executive Committee is comprised of the President, Executive Vice-President, Second Vice-President, Secretary, and Treasurer.
 Within each Zone, State Directors are appointed to conduct business functions of the NTA at a local level.
 Voting is done by mail.
 Membership participation is voluntary and is the backbone of the organization.

 The members receive a bimonthly newsletter, an annual membership directory by request, and all USA members can get discounts on ASCAP, BMI, and SESAC music licenses (other countries have their own music license companies).
 The NTA Newsletter is published bimonthly.
 Submissions are welcome and must be received approximately 2 months in advance of the date of publication.
 The Newsletter is sent by Bulk Mail.
 If your address changes or you know it is going to change in the near future, notify the NTA Business Office.